SeedVault/rhizome/README.md

 ## Work in progress
 The project is still under heavy development.
 The alpha version will be released during August 2018.

+A full working version of the bot engine could be found as proof of concept on [Botanic's repository](https://github.com/botanicinc/bbot-php) built with PHP language.

 ## Features
 - Runs .Flow v1.0 with flow extensions support for Text, Buttons, Media cards, Forms, Send email, Variable storing and comparisson operators.
 - Template engine support for text output compatible with Jinja2.
 Added weather report function.